Debt Consolidation and Refinancing Guide

 Are you juggling multiple debts?
 Does it feel like your income is being gobbled up by interest charges?
 It might be time to think about consolidating your debts.
 On the other hand, debt consolidation is just one of many possible money strategies and selecting the right one will depend on your specific situation.

 This information page aims to provide everything you need to know about debt consolidation so you can make an informed decision about whether it suits you, your circumstances and financial goals.
 Please keep in mind that there are no one-size-fits-all solutions when it comes to money management, which is why this information is provided for general purposes only.
-If you would like to speak with a debt management specialist about a tailored solution, please contact us to arrange a free, no obligation discussion.

 A debt consolidation loan combines multiple existing debts into a single new loan.
 The aim is to reduce your repayments by paying out your existing debts and rolling their balances into a single, larger loan with an interest rate and repayment that is lower than the sum of the previous, separate loans.
 As well as saving money, having one loan with one repayment can also be easier to manage.